theochem/horton/doc/user_perturbation.rst

 Supported features
 ==================

 The perturbation theory module supports spin-restricted orbitals and the ``DenseLinalgFactory``.
-Horton offers the following flavors of perturbation theory:
+HORTON offers the following flavors of perturbation theory:

 1. Moller-Plesset Perturbation theory of second order with a restricted, closed-shell Hartree-Fock reference function (see :ref:`mp2`)